berksudan/Distributed-Environment-Installation-Guide/2 - HDFS & Yarn Installation/guide.md

 ```bash
 export JAVA_HOME=/usr/lib/jvm/current-java
 ```
-After editing, the relevant lines of the file should look line:
+After editing, the relevant lines of the file should look like:

 ![SS-3-1](./screenshots/3_configure_hadoop/1.png)